 I’m a stickler for security.
 My clients probably get tired of me constantly hounding them about good security practices.
 A solid password manager is a wonderful (and necessary) tool to make sure you’re using unique, strong passwords for all your accounts.

-I personally use 1Password.
+I, personally, use 1Password.
 I have no stock in their company, and I get no referral payments for saying so.
-I simply think their security model is second to none.
-Namely, they use a secondary encryption key (called an emergency key) to doubly make your vault’s encryption layer even stronger.
+Furthermore, I simply think their security model is second to none.

-However, I still have trouble sleeping at night when I start thinking about what would happen if 1Password announced a security breach.
+I have trouble sleeping at night when I start thinking about what would happen if 1Password announced a security breach.
 I use 1Password for my own accounts and also securely store my client’s account info in their secure enclave.
-The latest version of 1Password, like many other password managers, require you to use their cloud storage to save your data.
+The latest version of 1Password, like many other password managers, requires you to use their cloud storage to save your data.
 So, if it’s on the internet, it’s a target.
 Unless you are air-gapping your computer, you’re never going to be impenetrable.
-So what can you do to add some additional protection?
+So, what can you do to add some additional protection?
 Add some pepper!

 Peppering is best for your most sensitive accounts such as email, financial, and critical systems.
 Trivial accounts likely don’t need that added security.